 What’s good to know about Split?

 The core of the city is the Ancient Roman Palace – Diocletian’s Palace, built in the 4th century AD and continuously inhabited until today, which means that you can witness 17 centuries of the city’s history simply by walking down the narrow stone streets.

 One Day in Split Itinerary – Top Things to Do in Split, Croatia

 Visit Split’s Old Town

-Head to the Old Town right in the morning.
-(If you happen to visit the city during the peak season, it’s the only way to avoid huge crowds.)
-Start your walking tour at the north entrance of the Palace near the Gregory of Nin Statue and make a wish by rubbing his golden toe.
-It will surely come true.
+Head to the Old Town right in the morning to start your one day in Split.
+If you happen to visit the city during the peak season, it’s the only way to avoid huge crowds.
+Start your walking tour at the north entrance of the Diocletian Palace near the Gregory of Nin Statue and make a wish by rubbing his golden toe.
+It will surely come true!
 If you’re into some morning coffee, there is a nice sidewalk café in the Gallery of Art (Galerija Umjetnina) just across the northern wall of the Palace.
 You can always check out the exhibition after you finish your coffee.

-Panoramic View from the Bell Tower of the Cathedral of Saint Domnius
+Enjoy the Panoramic View from the Bell Tower of the Cathedral

 Wander through the narrow streets of the Old Town and finally find your way to the ancient square Peristil and the Cathedral of Saint Domnius.
-Visit the Cathedral and don’t forget to climb the bell tower for the most beautiful panoramic view of the city.
-It’s good to mention that the ticket will cost you only 20 kunas (less than 3 euros).
+Visit the cathedral and don’t forget to climb the bell tower for the most beautiful panoramic view of the city.
+There will be a small price to pay to enter, but it shouldn’t be more than a few euros.

 Visit the Substructures and Riva Promenade

 Continue your Diocletian’s Palace tour and go down to the Palace substructures (the Diocletian’s Palace cellars).
-You can do the whole Substructure Tour at the price of 20 kunas, or you can just visit the central part that’s free of charge.
+You can do the whole Substructure Tour at a very reasonable price, or you can just visit the central part that’s free of charge.
 There, you can buy some souvenirs or jewelry at the underground market and continue your walk on the main promenade called Riva.
+Fun fact – a part of the Game of Thrones show was shot here.
+In fact, the palace doubled as the city of Meereen’s throne room!